Jansonboss/Personal_Webiste_Host/index.md

 # About Me

-Master student at **[Data Science Program of USF]**, and will be graduating this coming Agust, 2021.
-My interests include Statistics, Data Analysis and Finance, Recently, I've found a great passion for Data Science and Machine Learning, and will devote myself to exploitation in this area.
+Master student at **[Data Science Program of USF]**, and will be graduating this coming Agust, 2021, and I have an undergraduate degree at **[UC Davis]** in Statistics and Economics.
+My interests include Data Analysis and Finance, Recently, I've found a great passion for Data Science and Machine Learning, and will devote myself to exploitation in this area.
 Also I am a semi-professional GO player with 4 Dan certification.

-In addition, I'm currently working as a Data Scientist intern at **[LexisNexis]**, mainly focus on natural language processing in the Legal domain.
+Right now, I'm currently working as a Data Scientist intern at **[LexisNexis]**, mainly focus on natural language processing in the Legal domain.
+Having a lot of fun working there as well as having a good time with my coworkers :)
-With my strong modeling, and NLP skills, I have been successfully finished several projects, and one of them is currently being in the production phrase, and will be released as an API for interal usgae very soon :)

 This website basically serves as a playground for me to share some of my study and projects in a more accessible manner and explore the use of data to communicate ideas.
 I used to code predominantly in R but now primarily in Python.